25 Styles Covered

 General Tips for Choosing Necklines

-• Consider your face shape when choosing necklines - opposite shapes often flatter best
+• Consider your face shape when choosing necklines - opposite shapes often complement best

 • Use necklines to draw attention to your best features or away from areas you're less confident about